oracle/fmw-kubernetes/docs-source/content/wccontent-domains/adminguide/elasticsearch-integration.md

 wccinfra-domain-pv   10Gi       RWX            Retain           Bound    wccns/wccinfra-domain-pvc   wccinfra-domain-storage-class            33d

 ```
-Create the deployment yaml for Logstash pod.
+Create the deployment yaml for Logstash pod by updating the `logstash.yaml`, located at `$WORKDIR/logging-services/logstash/logstash.yaml` according to your configurations.
 The mounted persistent volume of the domain home will provide access to the WebLogic server logs to Logstash pod.
 Given below is a sample Logstash deployment yaml.
 ```
 apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: logstash-wls
+  name: logstash
   namespace: wccns
 spec:
   selector:
     matchLabels:
-      app: "logstash-wls"
+      app: logstash
   template: # create pods using pod definition in this template
     metadata:
       labels:
-        app: logstash-wls
+        app: logstash
     spec:
       volumes:
       - name: weblogic-domain-storage-volume